OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 #### Patching React Native applications

 If the [React Native](https://facebook.github.io/react-native "React Native") framework has been used for developing then the main application code is located in the file `assets/index.android.bundle`.
 This file contains the JavaScript code.
 Most of the time, the JavaScript code in this file is minified.
-By using the tool [JStillery](https://mindedsecurity.github.io/jstillery "JStillery") a human readable version of the file can be retried, allowing code analysis.
+By using the tool [JStillery](https://mindedsecurity.github.io/jstillery "JStillery") a human readable version of the file can be retrieved, allowing code analysis.
 The [CLI version of JStillery](https://github.com/mindedsecurity/jstillery/ "CLI version of JStillery") or the local server should be preferred instead of using the online version as otherwise source code is sent and disclosed to a 3rd party.

 The following approach can be used in order to patch the JavaScript file: